-My impulse to bring a little more cash than usual on a trip, $200 this time, was immediately vindicated, as I have yet to find an ATM machine here in Madagascar that will accept my Master debit card--not the one at the airport nor four in the capital of Antananarivo, a city of 1.4 million.
-I needed $27 of that stash upon arrival, as I unexpectedly had to purchase a visa, contrary to the information at the Madagascar website--one month or less was supposedly to be free.
+My impulse to bring more cash than usual on a trip, $200 this time, was immediately justified, as I have yet to find an ATM machine here in Madagascar that will accept my Master debit card--not the pair at the airport nor four in the capital of Antananarivo, a city of 1.4 million.
+I needed $27 of that stash upon arrival, as I unexpectedly had to purchase a visa, contrary to the information at the Madagascar website--one month or less was supposed to be free.

 I haven't totally abandoned hope of finding an ATM that will accept my card, as my Warmshowers host Juerg, who has lived here for a year with his wife and son, said his cards are occasionally rejected, but eventually accepted.
 There is no predicting nor explaining.
 There is much in Madagascar that doesn't conform to the norms.
 Juerg is Swiss and not easily rattled.
 He's learned to not despair when things aren't as he wishes here.
 He's not even alarmed by Trump, or at least just yet.
 He thinks he could be an interesting experiment.